oatmealandcoffee/CSCI15P4/readme.md

 * "Games" lists all of the games you are currently playing, and is where new games are created.
 You can play as many games as you would like against any variety of players.
 * "Positions" is the common collection of opening positions.
 Positions can be created, edited, and deleted, but both the name and the position of the pieces must be unique.
 * "Account" is where an account can be updated as needed, but both the username and email must be unique.
+	* To delete a user account, log in as the administrator and go to /localhost/user

 # Dependencies and Citations
 <!--A list of any plugins, libraries, packages or outside code used in the project.
 See Student Responsibilities for more details on avoiding code plagiarism.-->